-- Each competitor must prepare for the Job Skills Demonstration by: - Providing a detailed health and safety plan with a description of the demonstration, along with a Safety Data Sheet (SDS) if applicable, identification of skills, and the relation of the demonstration to the specific skill area (see section 2.2) - o Preparing a 20-30 minute demonstration 7,8 - Following the competition judging criteria provided in section 6.1 of this document. - Identification and explanation of essential skills that will be used during the demonstration - Specific Information: - Competitors must prepare their own digital and non-digital visual aids (signs, charts, slides and diagrams) - This contest is an individual demonstration; however, one assistant may be used to set-up and take-down, or to be a model during the demonstration.
-The model and assistant may be different individuals, but only one may be in the demonstration area at any given time, or penalties could apply. - The demonstration must be at least 20 minutes in length and must not exceed 30 minutes - Competitors must present/demonstrate, without reading from a script - Competitors must follow the current occupational health and safety standards relating to the demonstration.
-Demonstrations that represent imminent danger may result in intervention by the National Technical Committee (NTC) members. - There must be no coaching/assisting from teachers, instructors, mentors or audience members once the demonstration has begun.
+- Each competitor must prepare for the Job Skills Demonstration by: - Providing a detailed health and safety plan with a description of the demonstration, along with a Safety Data Sheet (SDS) if applicable, identification of skills, and the relation of the demonstration to the specific skill area (see section 2.2) - Preparing a 20-30 minute demonstration of a skill - Following the competition judging criteria provided in section 6.1 of this document. - Identification and explanation of essential skills that will be used during the demonstration - Specific Information: - Competitors must prepare their own digital and non-digital visual aids (signs, charts, slides and diagrams) - This contest is an individual demonstration; however, one assistant may be used to set-up and take-down, or to be a model during the demonstration.
+The model and assistant may be different individuals, but only one may be in the demonstration area at any given time, or penalties could apply. - The demonstration must be at least 20 minutes in length and must not exceed 30 minutes - o Competitors must present/demonstrate, without reading from a script - Competitors must follow the current occupational health and safety standards of the host province relating to the demonstration Demonstrations that represent imminent danger may result in intervention by the National Technical Committee (NTC) members. - There must be no coaching/assisting from teachers, instructors, mentors or audience members once the demonstration has begun.
 Any interference or assistance may result in disqualification of the competitor. - Competitors should assume that their demonstrations will be viewed by the general public, other competitors, and may be photographed or videotaped.
 Competitors should be aware of and prepared for distractions in and around the skill area.

-Essential Skills - 20ral Communication, 6Writing, 7Thinking (Critical, Job Task Planning & Organizing, Significant Use of Memory), 8Document Use, 9Digital
+Essential Skills - Oral Communication, Writing, Thinking (Critical, Job Task Planning & Organizing, Significant Use of Memory), Document Use, Digital